 A Guide to 10 Different Styles of Rosé

-Tasting Notes A bright copper red color that sparkles in the light, Sangiovese seems like it was made to be a rosé wine.
-Notes of fresh strawberries, green melon, roses and yellow peach are complimented with mouth quenching acidity.
-A few Sangiovese rosé have a feint bitter note on the finish, which makes this fruity wine taste pleasantly dry.
-Definitely serve cold in a white wine glass, perhaps with a bowl of Moroccan couscous and chicken.
+A few Sangiovese rosé have a faint bitter note on the finish, which makes this fruity wine taste pleasantly dry.
+Serve cold in a white wine glass, perhaps with a bowl of Moroccan couscous and chicken.

 Cabernet Sauvignon Rosé

 Tasting Notes: The ‘Saignée Method’ is the primary means of producing this type of rosé wine.
 Cabernet rosé is a deep ruby-red color with red wine-like flavors of green bell pepper, cherry sauce, black currant, and pepper spice.

 The only significant difference is that Cabernet rosé wines usually have heightened acidity because they aren’t typically aged in oak.

 Tasting Notes: Possibly the most popular rosé (in terms of volume but not necessarily for quality) sold in the United States and also 85% of Zinfandel production!
 Most ‘white’ Zinfandel is made deliberately to an ‘off-dry’ style with about 3-5 grams of residual sugar, making it moderately sweet.

 It offers flavors of strawberry, cotton candy, lemon, and green melon with moderately high acidity.
 You’ll want to serve it ice cold, perhaps with Thai food.